carlosgramos/Blog_App/README.md

-# README
+# Blog App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the blog app from the classic "Getting Started With Rails" tutorial.
+I'm trying to get better at Rails.

+It covers the following essential Rails topics:

+* Routing and nested resources

-* Ruby version
+* Model generation

-* System dependencies
+* Controller Generation

-* Configuration
+* Active Record Migration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Form partials

-* ...
+* etc.

-* Jul 26 - You are in section: 5-11 'Updating articles'
-* Jul 27 - You are in section: 5-12 'Using partials'
-* Aug 20 - You are in seciton: 7 Refactoring